Garden Grove, California: 20th century

+21st century

+During the 1970s, Korean Americans began to move into Garden Grove in several waves of migration.
+It eventually turned the area into "Little Seoul" (also referred to as Korea Town) and grew to be the second largest Korean business district on the west coast.
+Since its initial establishment, the Korean American population has expanded to other nearby cities like Fullerton and Irvine, but it claims to have the oldest "Little Seoul" in Orange County.

 Geography

 Garden Grove has a rugged set of boundaries with many panhandles.
 The West Garden Grove neighborhood is west of Beach Boulevard and is largely separated from the rest of Garden Grove by the city of Stanton, with a small bridge of jurisdiction linking the two along Garden Grove Boulevard.
 A panhandle in the southern part of the town's borders situated between Westminster's Ward Street to the west and Santa Ana's Euclid Street to the east creates a small border with the city of Fountain Valley.
 Other neighboring cities include Cypress and Anaheim to the north, Orange to the east, and the cities of Seal Beach and Los Alamitos to the west.

 According to the United States Census Bureau, the city has a total area of 46.5 km2, 0.10% of which is water.

 Demographics

+Garden Grove first appeared as an unincorporated place in the 1950 U.S. census; and after incorporation, as a city in the 1960 U.S. census.
+Prior to 1950, it was part of unincorporated Anaheim Township (pop 26,097 in 1940).